 * LSC Member

-We installed a 65 kW solar array in December 2017 that is producing nearly half of the electricity consumed by our synagogue.
+We installed a 65 kW solar array that is producing nearly half of the electricity consumed by our synagogue.
 By significantly reducing our carbon footprint, this project affirms our commitment to the traditional teaching of Tikkun Olam — the notion that we are responsible for “repair of the world.”
 Undoubtedly, the long-term economics of solar are such that investments like these are highly favorable.
 With Legacy Solar Coop’s help, we were able to structure the financing so that, in the near term, we could satisfy our fiscally conservative constraints.
 Throughout the process, Kurt Reinhold guided us through many aspects of the financing and was exceedingly generous with his time.

 – Steve Goldstein, Board of Directors and Member, Beth Israel